platformatic/platformatic/docs/guides/monitoring.md

 ```

 In this case, we are exposing the metrics on port 9091 (defaults to `9090`), and we are using basic authentication to protect the endpoint.
 We can also specify the IP address to bind to (defaults to `0.0.0.0`).
 Note that the metrics port is not the default in this configuration.
 This is because if you want to test the integration running both Prometheus and Platformatic on the same host, Prometheus starts on `9090` port too.
+We could use `"server": "parent"` to provide the `/metrics` endpoint on the same server as platformatic.
+This may be required for certain hosting setups where you only get one port for routing.
+However, listening on a separate socket is generally recommended to avoid accidentally exposing metrics publicly.
 All the configuration settings are optional.
 To use the default settings, set `"metrics": true`.
 See the [configuration reference](/reference/db/configuration.md#metrics) for more details.

 :::caution